GrafGenerator/php-fuzzy-duplicates/README.md

 ### Test
 * Fill test data in the DB
-  * Perform POST request to the API `/generateDb` with following data:
+  * Perform POST request to the API `/generateDb` with following payload:
   ```js
   {
     // number of clients to generate